jiexiqu/ab_testing_userflow/README.md

 ## Experiment Overview

 Experiment is conducted by Udacity, a website focusing on online courses.
-The business goal is to maximizing course completion by their users/students.
+The business goal is to maximize course completion by their users/students.

 **Control - Before Treatment/Change**
 - At time of the experiment, Udacity courses have two options on the course overview page: 'start free trial', and 'access course materials'